Durkheim’s concept of collective consciousness refers to the phenomenon of large groups of people who display remarkable uniformity of opinion.

-Nationalism is the notion that members of a community sharing a common set of beliefs, a common culture, a common history, some common origin story, and common aspirations for the future comprise a nation.
+Nationalism is the notion that members of a community sharing a common set of beliefs, a common culture, a common history, a common origin story (i.e. a collective memory), and common aspirations for the future comprise a nation.

 Members of a nation may either be located within the boundary of a specific nation-state ( for instance Mexicans, Germans, Iranians), or may be scattered across nation-state boundaries with an aspiration to come together to form a nation ( for example Kurds).

 Nationalism, and in particular, the idea that a geographically bounded nation-state is the natural culmination of the process of nationalism, is a relatively recent phenomenon in the history of human societies, often traced back to the treaty of Westphalia signed in 1648.